In Exercises 5–8, (a) identify the critical value ta/2 used for f... | Channels for Pearson+

 Confidence Interval

-A confidence interval is a range of values derived from sample statistics that is likely to contain the true population parameter.
-It is constructed using the sample mean and the margin of error, providing an interval estimate rather than a point estimate.
-The width of the interval reflects the level of confidence; a higher confidence level results in a wider interval, indicating greater uncertainty about the exact value of the parameter.
+A confidence interval is a range of values derived from sample statistics that is likely to contain the true population parameter with a specified level of confidence.
+It is calculated by adding and subtracting the margin of error from the sample mean.
+For example, a 95% confidence interval suggests that if the same sampling process were repeated multiple times, approximately 95% of the calculated intervals would contain the true mean.

 Recommended video: